 Only after mapping out each problem and potential solution can you see how they interlink, what bandwidth they will take up, and what is most feasible to tackle first.

-Shift your engagement strategy from reactive to proactive
+Shift your engagement plan from reactive to proactive

 Long-term strategy is about improvement and positive change, not being perfect — because perfect isn't possible.
-Engagement surveys are a perfect way to check in on your policies, make tweaks, get new and better feedback, and identify what works so you can replicate it.
+Utilize engagement surveys to check in on your policies, make tweaks, get new and better feedback, and identify what works so you can replicate it.
 To check the efficiency of long-term strategy, be sure to do these in your engagement survey:

-- Explicitly ask about programs that you've put in place
+- Explicitly ask about programs that you've implemented

 - Repeat verbatim sections that showed extremely poor responses in previous questionnaires